Cannabis Made Clear

 Consequently, nearly every system in your body is involved in getting you to fall and stay asleep, and nearly every system suffers when you don’t get enough of it.
 Consistent lack of sleep can lead to a wide range of health issues, including impaired cognitive function, weakened immune response and increased risk of chronic diseases.

-Cannabinoids and sleep
+Cannabinoids such as CBD, THC and CBN for sleep

 Now that you understand how your body and brain work in relation to sleep, let’s look at how cannabis ties into the process.

-The endocannabinoid system (ECS) is the signalling system responsible for processing cannabinoids, such as THC, CBD, cannabinol (CBN) and cannabigerol (CBG).
-Its primary function is maintaining balance (a.k.a., homeostasis) in your body as it responds to challenges like disease, stress or injury.
+The endocannabinoid system (ECS) is the signalling system responsible for processing endogenous cannabinoids, which are molecules made by your body.
+Its main job is to keep your body in balance (or homeostasis) as it responds to challenges such as disease, stress and injury.
 It also helps regulate several functions, including appetite, mood, inflammation and, yes, sleep.
+You can think of the ECS as a thermostat for your body, responsible for keeping you comfortable.

 How the endocannabinoid system impacts sleep